 Get € 20 off your next bill

 If you are happy with the services provided by Amsterdam Energie and om | nieuwe energie, spread the word to your friends and neighbours and we’ll give you € 20 off.
 For this, you’ll need your ‘ambassadeurscode’, which is a number on your energy bill.
 Due to legal constraints, you cannot apply in the name of someone else, but if your friends/family members/neighbours fill in your code on their application form, then you will receive a € 20 discount on your next bill.
 If you want to spend that money on something sustainable, you can notify Om | Nieuwe Energie to use the € 20 to plant a tree in their food forest in the Noordoostpolder near Dronten.
 You can notify them by having your friends add “boom” (which means tree in Dutch), in addition to the code, when they sign up.
 You can also find all of this information on the om | Nieuwe Energie website, where they offer additional services, like a ‘laadpaal’, a charging station, for your electric car.

 Amsterdam Energy currently harvests and sells green energy via the solar panels we have installed on roofs here in Amsterdam.
 Soon, we also hope to produce and offer energy from our own wind turbines.
 Below is some more information on our current solar and wind projects.

-Since 2016, we have given our members the opportunity to participate in the energy transition by investing in the production of five solar roofs here in Amsterdam.
+Since 2016, we have given our members the opportunity to participate in the energy transition by investing in the production of seven solar roofs here in Amsterdam.

 The Dutch government has recently changed the law that governs the financial arrangements for owners of solar panels.
 Previously, owners of solar panels from participatory solar projects like ours received a tax deduction for installing them.
 This changed, however, on April 1, 2021.
 Now, newly developed solar projects are instead eligible for a governmental subsidy that will cover the costs of purchasing and installing the panels.